microsoft/onefuzz/docs/getting-started.md

 # Getting started using Onefuzz

-If you have access to an existing Onefuzz Instance, skip ahead to "Starting Jobs"
+If you have access to an existing Onefuzz instance, skip ahead to "Starting Jobs"

+**Microsoft employees:** Please join the [Fuzzing @ Microsoft](https://aka.ms/fuzzingatmicrosoft) team for support.

 ## Choosing a subscription